phro/thesis/README.md

   - [X] In Lemma 3.3, what is `|_{z_K -> \del \zeta_K}` ?

 ### Feedback from Vassili ###
 - [ ] The acknowledgements should fit into one page.
 - [X] Code annotations: Maybe a box around the annotation would have helped me?
 Or a very light background?

+### Feedback from Jesse ###
+- [ ] The abstract should fit in one page.